Lamp1337/OTP-Login/README.md

 This Code is like OTP (One Time Password/Passcode).

-if you login, the password is automatic send to your WEBHOOK
+if you login, the passcode is automatic send to your WEBHOOK

 so if you exit it will generate new passcode.